sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 **Careful!
 Only use this directory for automated work as it will be deleted when you run the upgrade again.**

-### list of modules
+### list of modules / projects

 `->setArrayOfModules([])`:
 This contains a list of modules you intend to update.
-We recommend updating one module at a time.
+We recommend updating one module / project at a time.
 For details see: [example index file](/example-index.full.php).

 ### temp branch